 If a duplicate image is detected, both images are shown with the operator able to make a decision about the image (retain, re-assign, discard or append the duplicate to the first image).

 Keyboard driven, the system uses the concept of ‘hot keys’ to improve operator productivity.
 Each on-screen button is assigned to a hot key that users can select with either the mouse or keyboard.

 Once the batch of images have been reviewed and the data meets your defined rules, it is automatically exported to your end database.

 - Accessible by web browser with no software to install/plugins to download.

 - Search for batches by unique reference number and/or scanning centre.

 - Increase productivity with operators able to view scanned images and make instant decisions on borderline characters/fields.

 - Improve efficiency and minimise keystrokes with operator automatically progressing to the next character or field needing review.

-- Enable end user monitoring and troubleshooting with operators can review unclear characters, fields and duplicate images.
+- Enable end user monitoring and troubleshooting with operators able to review unclear characters, fields and duplicate images.

 - Enhance security by matching verified fields to database data.

 - Monitor progress and produce reports highlighting the number of images pending review, completed or escalated to supervisor.

 If you want to find out more about eVerify, or wish to book a demonstration, please contact us.